pwaring/flossuk-newsletter/2016/content/book-reviews/marshall-ux-beginners.md

 ## Lindsay Marshall

 There’s a lot to like about this book, but also things you might dislike.
-The genesis of the book was an internal mailing list, and then a blog, and then an email based short course, and these lead to the 100 short lessons of the title.
-Mostly these are a one or two pages of text with a small number running over more, though these usually contain several illustrations rather than more words.
+The genesis of the book was an internal mailing list, and then a blog, and then an email-based short course, and these lead to the 100 short lessons of the title.
+Mostly these are one or two pages of text with a small number running over more, though these usually contain several illustrations rather than more words.
 The aim is to cover every aspect of UX at some level and the book definitely does that, giving sound information and with illustrative stories from the author’s own experiences.
-There’s lots of good background information draw from psychology and HCI research, all of it presented in digestible chunks that don’t demand previous technical knowledge.
-The more design oriented sections work in the same way, presenting the bits of standard graphic design knowledge that are relevant.
+There’s lots of good background information drawn from psychology and HCI research, all of it presented in digestible chunks that don’t demand previous technical knowledge.
+The more design-oriented sections work in the same way, presenting the bits of standard graphic design knowledge that are relevant.
 There’s useful material on content creation, measurement and business aspects as well.